AMillasseau/web-App/README.md

 ## Goal

-This project aims to maje a small and simple catalog for a board game association which wishes to borrow some of their games.
+This project aims to make a small and simple catalog for a board game association which wishes to borrow some of their games.

 ## Methods